 Yash Patankar, our next pathbreaker, uses his design thinking powered by Virtual Reality technologies to envision trucks of the future in his role as Visualization Specialist at Mitsubishi Fuso Trucks and Bus Corp, Japan.

 Yash talks to Shyam Krishnamurthy from The Interview Portal about inheriting his fascination for cars from his grandfather, a rally car racer and the drive to make it to the world of Automotive Design.

 A great read for students who want to get inspired by the impact that creativity, imagination and digital technologies are making in the world of Automotive Design.

 Yash, tell us about your initial years?

 I was born and raised in the organised chaos of Bombay ( Mumbai ) city on the west coast of India.
 I did my schooling and junior college in this lively city.
-I come from a family with a strong background in the healthcare and medical industry, but as a child I was always encouraged to explore and follow my dreams.
+I come from a family with a strong background in the healthcare and medical industry, but as a child I was always encouraged to explore and follow my own dreams.
 Growing up, I always had an affinity towards vehicles and motorsport as my grandfather was a professional rally racer and the stories of his victories always got me excited.
 I would always look forward to my father bringing me car magazines and would spend hours staring down at the amazing beauties within.
-Sometimes i would also try and recreate my favourites using Ms Paint!
+Sometimes I would also try and recreate my favourites using MS Paint!